 NOTE: Last Friday, Trey led our family in the Stations of the Cross at home by reading the captions to the coloring pages of our "Road to Calvary" coloring book -- and they were really good meditations!
 They are not just one-liners, but good descriptions of what was going on at each Station.
 The rest of the kids (and Mom & Dad, too!) found much to ponder.
 You might want to try it, yourself!

-Quantity discounts available on our new
+Quantity discounts available on our

-Stations of the Cross coloring book and prayer booklet.
+Stations of the Cross books and CD.